What to do if you have applied for or want to apply for 30 hours of early education and childcare for 3 and 4 year olds.

 My income has dropped as a result of Covid-19, do I need to let my local authority know?

 Yes, you should notify your local authority of any changes to your circumstances.
-If you have fallen out of eligibility because, as a result of COVID-19, your income has fallen below 16 hours at the applicable minimum wage, you may be able to continue to receive the Offer for a period of time.
+If you think you may have fallen out of eligibility because, as a result of COVID-19, your income has temporarily fallen below 16 hours at the applicable minimum wage or because you are a critical worker and your income has increased, you may be able to continue to receive the Offer for a period of time.

-I’d like to apply for the Offer from September, but I’m earning less now than I was before Covid-19
+I’d like to apply for the Offer but I’m earning less now than I was before Covid 19

 What other help is available to me with childcare costs?